CognisynAI/Mission/README.md

 ### **ECONOMY**

-**Virtual Currency** Implement a form of virtual currency that players (human and non human organisms) earn through participation, decision-making, educational activities, and other contributions within the game.
+**Virtual Currency** Implement a form of virtual currency that players (human and non human organisms and ecosystems) earn through participation, decision-making, educational activities, and other contributions within the game.

 **Earned Through Achievements:**
 Currency can be earned by achieving certain milestones, such as: